 You need a certain amount or some lenders don’t look at that at the moment as well.
 So it has changed in the last 12 months.
-There’s news obviously with a lot of major banks pulling out of the self managed super funds space.
-There is still lending and stuff in self managed super fund space.
+There’s news obviously with a lot of major banks pulling out of the self-managed super fund’s space.
+There is still lending and stuff in self-managed super fund space.
 Interest rates vary from 5.99 up to 7%.
 And there are some establishment phase ranging from 0.95 to 1.25% of the loan amount or even a thousand dollar fee for residential property.
 So there are things to be mindful of and that is cheaper contributions.
-So that’s why end of financial year is really important because you want to maximise how much super.
-If you’re looking at the self managed Super Fund for super borrowing, that super contributions is going to make a key part of how much you can borrow.
-So maximising potentially how much you put into super before the end of financial year is really key if you’re looking at this avenue.
+So that’s why the end of financial year is really important because you want to maximise how much super.
+If you’re looking at the self-managed Super Fund for super borrowing, that super contributions is going to make a key part of how much you can borrow.
+So maximising potentially how much you put into super before the end of the financial year is really key if you’re looking at this avenue.
 So definitely super contributions.
-You need at least 20% deposit for residential.
+You need at least a 20% deposit for residential.
 That’s going to be area code specific.
-Some area codes may require 30% deposit or even more.
+Some area codes may require a 30% deposit or even more.
 And that’s for residential insurance or commercial, you definitely going to need anywhere between 30 up to 50% depending on location and the opportunity as well.

-There’s all sorts of self managed super funds.
-There’s individual trustees and corporate trustees.
+There’s all sorts of self-managed super funds.
+There are individual trustees and corporate trustees.
 Individual means just putting it in your own personal name.
 Now a lot of lenders don’t tend to favour that.
-It was a cheaper option where you can set up an individual trustee self managed super fund for $500.
-But the only problem with that is that you need more than one person to run that Super Fund as an individual trustee and usually with self managed super funds, it was always was the case for mums and dads.
+It was a cheaper option where you can set up an individual trustee self-managed super fund for $500.
+But the only problem with that is that you need more than one person to run that Super Fund as an individual trustee and usually with self-managed super funds, it was always was the case for mums and dads.
 So that made it difficult.
-If anything was to happen to one person, then all of a sudden you had to wind up that self managed Super Fund or get an additional member.
+If anything was to happen to one person, then all of a sudden you had to wind up that self-managed Super Fund or get an additional member.
 So that’s where the lenders were looking at favouring more the corporate trustee set up.
 So the corporate trustee is a little bit more expensive.

 Through his financial planning business, Sukkarieh helps his clients every day.
 We get an insight into what he helps them with.